 Take a look at this travel email from Flight Centre.
-It has four compelling photos that are sure to grab attention and places basic information right on top of them, including the location, deal details, and price.
+It has four compelling photos that are sure to grab attention and then it places basic information right on top of those images, including the location, deal details, and price.

 Mobile marketing tips for social

 Mobile users love to scroll through social sites.
-Eighty percent of social media time is now spent on mobile devices, according to research from comScore.
+Eighty percent of social media time is now spent on mobile devices, according to research.

 And guess where travelers go to find inspiration for trips?
 You guessed it, social media.
 Forty-seven percent of travelers search social sites to research destinations, according to Google.

 Here are several social media marketing tips for travel and hospitality brands.